-2. CHARGING YOUR BATTERY PACK
+3. CHARGING YOUR BATTERY PACK (See Fig. H)

 The Li-ion battery is protected against deep discharging.
 When the battery is empty, the machine is switched off by means of a protective circuit.
+Each battery must be fully charged before the first use.
 In a warm environment or after heavy use, the battery pack may become too hot to permit charging.
 Allow time for the battery to cool down before recharging.